 My friend and brother, Hasan, picked Centro Mada Amman by Rotana from the full list of options I gave him.
 I booked 7-12 April for JOD344.
 The receptionist told me that I got a cheaper price from Booking.com as compared to the normal hotel price.
 He didn’t know that I am a Genius Level 3 member of Booking.com.

 I had the best experience at Centro Mada Amman.
-Staff were really helpful and they have high security.
+Staff were really helpful, and they have high security.
 I was not able to check out their pool and rooftop garden as these were under maintenance when I stayed there.
 I only had breakfast there once as most of the time, I would leave the hotel early in the morning for tours.
-Variety is not that much so I did not really enjoyed the breakfast there.
+Variety is not that much so I did not really enjoy the breakfast there.

 By the way, Hasan is from KPMG in Jordan.
 He was a participant in many trainings I conducted for the Levant cluster of the firm.
 He was the one who really pushed me to visit Jordan.
 I can say that Jordanians are like Filipinos, they are hospitable.
 Hasan embodies this.
 He is a nice guy.
 Khadeeja (who was an audit senior manager at KPMG in Jordan) hosted a dinner and toured me around the old Amman.
 Talal (Central L&D manager of KPMG Saudi Levant Cluster) and Rakan (audit manager at KPMG in Jordan) picked me up and brought me to my hotel, respectively, after a dinner hosted by KPMG in Jordan for all its professionals.
 I was not supposed to be part of it but when Khadeeja, Talal and Rakan knew that I was in Amman, they really made an effort to invite me and bring me to the said event.